-Now you'll see some output showing that your change has been migrated to up your repository on github.
+Now you'll see some output showing that your change has been propagated to your repository on github.
 In fact if you navigate to that repository at the top of the files list you should see your comment there.
 Success, your change is now positioned for notifying us about it!
-If you click on the commit message itself you'll be taken to a screen that shows what files where changed in that commit.
+If you click on the commit message itself you'll be taken to a screen that shows what files were changed in that commit.
 In the upper right corner is a button for 'Pull Request'.
 When you select this and follow the workflow we will then be notified of your contribution and will be able to apply it to our git repository upon review.

 Thats it!
 You have successfully contributed to the documentation efforts of the Jetty project.
 After enough of these sorts of contributions and building up good community karma, you may be asked to join us as a commiter on the documentation.